Jesus Christ Superstar: 2010s and 2020s

 In 2016, celebrating 45 years since the musical debuted on Broadway, Jesus Christ Superstar returned to London at Regent's Park Open Air Theatre from 15 July to 27 August, directed by Timothy Sheader.
 The production won the BBC Radio 2 Audience Award for Best Musical at the Evening Standard Theatre Awards, and a Laurence Olivier Award for Best Musical Revival.
 The production returned as part of the 2017 season, running from 11 August 2017 to 23 September.
-The Lyric Opera of Chicago hosted a run from late April 2018 to late May 2018. before returning to London at the Barbican Centre from 9 July to 24 August 2019 prior to a 50th anniversary US tour from October 2019.
+The Lyric Opera of Chicago hosted a run from late April 2018 to late May 2018. before returning to London at the Barbican Centre from 9 July to 24 August 2019, prior to a 50th anniversary US tour from October 2019.
 However, due to the COVID-19 pandemic, the US tour was temporarily suspended in March 2020.
 The production returned to Regent's Park Open Air Theatre in a socially distanced environment in a concert staging from 14 August to 27 September 2020.
 The US tour resumed performances on 28 September 2021 at the Keller Auditorium.
 On 23 November 2021, James D. Beeks, who played Judas in the tour, was arrested for involvement in the 2021 United States Capitol attack.
 Beeks, performing in the show under the stage name James T. Justis, is alleged to have been one of those who forced entry into the Capitol and to have paid dues to the far right-wing anti-government militia Oath Keepers.
 Beeks was immediately suspended from the touring production with the role of Judas assumed by another performer in the cast.
-On 2 December 2021, Tyrone Huntley, who played Judas in the 2016 London production, was announced to have replaced Beeks.
+On 2 December 2021, Tyrone Huntley, who played Judas in the 2016 London production, and later Simon, in Hollywood, was announced to have replaced Beeks.
 A UK tour began at the Palace Theatre, Manchester from September 2023 featuring comedian Julian Clary as Herod.

 In 2017, a production featuring an all-Black cast was directed by Ron Kellum at the Paramount Theatre in Aurora, IL.
-Kellum's production ran from 19 April 2017, through 28 May 2017.
+Kellum's production ran from 19 April 2017 through 28 May 2017.

 A new actor-musician revival was performed at the Watermill Theatre, Newbury from 24 June until 21 September 2025, directed by Paul Hart.